17 Best Places to Visit in California

 Tourists under a giant redwood in Redwood National Park

 Not to be missed is the Avenue of the Giants in Humboldt Redwoods State Park.
-Visitors should drive through at least part of this 32-mile-long route through the forest to admire the lofty redwood trees and get a sense of the forest's enormity.
+Be sure to drive through at least part of this 32-mile-long route through the forest to admire the lofty redwood trees and get a sense of the forest's enormity.
 The park also has 100 miles of hiking trails with plenty of variety for all fitness levels.

 Amid the magnificent redwood forests along the Humboldt Bay is the historic seaport of Eureka, Humboldt County's main urban center.
 Among the top attractions of Eureka, the Historic Old Town boasts hundreds of ornate Victorian buildings.
 The most notable is the Carson Mansion built in the 1880s for lumber baron William Carson.

-Several of the old Victorians have been converted into bed and breakfasts, such as the luxurious Carter House Inns.
+Several of the old Victorians have been converted into bed-and-breakfast hotels, such as the luxurious Carter House Inns.
 Listed on the National Register of Historic Places, the English Tudor-style Eureka Inn (now part of the Trademark Collection by Wyndham) was built in 1922 for nature-loving vacationers.

-For those who don't care much about high thread-count sheets and prefer to sleep under the redwood trees and stars, Humboldt County is the ideal destination.
-The area has expansive camping sites in pristine locations.
+If you don't care much about high thread-count sheets and prefer to sleep under the redwood trees and stars, Humboldt County has camping sites in pristine locations.

 Among the best campgrounds in the Redwood National and State Parks are Mill Creek Campground in Del Norte Coast Redwoods State Park, the Elk Prairie Campground in Prairie Creek Redwoods State Park, and the Jedediah Smith Campgrounds at Jedediah Smith Redwoods State Park.